Kurlan/scrappy-home-automation/_posts/2017-02-16-pushover-notifications.md

         end
 ```

-We can test this again and this time, the garage door will shut on its own after ten seconds.
+We can test this again and this time, the garage door will shut on its own after `10` seconds.
 Again, change this value to something reasonable (I have this set to `7200` seconds or two hours).

 Combining all rules together here is what my `garagedoor.rules` file looks like: